Save my name, email, and website in this browser for the next time I comment.

-As the Senior Director of Curriculum and Implementation for AVANCE Inc., Ana Lorena Carrasco plays a vital role in the development, review cycle, and quality improvement of new and existing AVANCE curricula, programs, and services.
-She also oversees staff training, program fidelity, and research and evaluation efforts.
+Prior to her current role as the Regional Director, Ana Lorena Carrasco served as the Senior Director of Curriculum and Implementation for the AVANCE National Office, where she played a vital role in the development, review cycle, and quality improvement of AVANCE curricula, programs, and services.
 Before joining the AVANCE National office, Ana Lorena served the communities of North Texas for more than ten years through various roles at AVANCE-North Texas.
-She holds a Bachelor of Science degree in industrial engineering from Instituto Tecnologico de Saltillo in Saltillo Coahuila Mexico and a Master’s in Teaching Spanish as a Foreign Language from Universidad Internacional Iberoamericana in Puerto Rico.
+She holds a Bachelor of Science degree in industrial engineering from Instituto Tecnologico de Saltillo in Saltillo Coahuila, Mexico, and a Master’s in Teaching Spanish as a Foreign Language from Universidad Internacional Iberoamericana in Puerto Rico.

 Luz Flores AVANCE-Houston - Executive Director